newrelic/entity-definitions/relationships/README.md

 If you have experience with the repo and are looking for a specific section documentation:
 - [Relationship Synthesis](../docs/relationships/relationship_synthesis.md)
 - [Candidate Relationships](../docs/relationships/candidate_relationships.md)

+Just want to test ARB validation is triggered